 Organizations such as nonprofits, academic institutions, hospitals, and other small and large businesses alike rely on massive volumes of information and data sets to effectively make business decisions, enhance connectivity, evaluate products and markets, and transact with stakeholders and customers.

-As a result, they need to strategically store, digitize, manage, track, retrieve, and share electronic documents like PDFs, Microsoft Word files, and digital images.
+As a result, they need to strategically store, manage, track, retrieve, and share digital documents like PDFs, Microsoft Word files, and digital images.

-Document management systems provide an automated, singular hub for organizing these different types of essential documents in the modern workplace.
+Document management systems provide an automated, singular hub for organizing these different formats of essential documents in the modern workplace and converting paper documents.

 Often mistaken for a content management system, a DMS is largely viewed as a component of an enterprise content management (ECM) system that also includes digital asset management, workflow systems, document imaging, and records management solutions.
 Best-of-breed cloud-based platforms offer greater network security, governance, version control, and collaboration for businesses interested in modernizing their document management systems.

-Unlike traditional legacy systems that lack flexibility, increase security risks, and are often incompatible with new technologies, these paperless systems are particularly advantageous for businesses seeking to expand their digital business objectives.
+Unlike traditional, time-consuming legacy systems that lack flexibility, increase security risks, and are often incompatible with new technologies, these paperless systems are particularly advantageous for businesses seeking to expand their digital business objectives and automate processes.
 For example, by modernizing how Accounts Payable teams across industries manage their requisitions, invoices, purchase orders, receipts, and vendor contracts, these DMS solutions have empowered AP professionals to operate within a fully automated and efficient digital environment.

 OCR Document Management Software

-In PaperSave, the documents (like invoices, receipts, vendor contracts, and more) are then automatically “stapled” to the digital records, making them easily searchable and editable within the DMS.
+In PairSoft, the documents (like invoices, receipts, vendor contracts, and more) are then automatically “stapled” to the digital records, making them easily searchable and editable within the DMS.

 Contracts, invoices, receipts, payments, checks, vouchers, purchase orders (POs), receiving reports, bank statements, endowments, donations, correspondence, proposals, images, etc.